Cruise Complaints Introduction

 You may not like having to pay these additional charges, but the reality is that this is how the cruise lines operate and compensate their staff.
 You do have the option to not pay the extra fees by requesting they be removed from your bill, but this just hurts the crew members who are simply trying to earn a living and make your cruise as enjoyable as possible.

-All-Inclusive Cruises avoid this problem as all Gratuities and Service charges are included in the cruise fare.
+All-inclusive cruises avoid this problem as all Gratuities and Service charges are normally included in the cruise fare.
 Find out all you need to know about gratuities in our ultimate guide to gratuities and tipping on a cruise.

 Related: All-Inclusive Cruise Benefits Revealed

-Cruise lines are always looking for more ways to make money and give passengers a wider range of onboard facilities.
+Cruise lines are always looking for more ways to make money and provide passengers with a wider range of onboard facilities.
 This invariably means paying for things you might have thought should be included.
-This includes Room Service, Gratuities, Speciality Restaurants, Corkage Fees, Babysitting services, Soft Drinks and Bottled Water, Speciality Coffees, Sauna and Steam Room, and Onboard Activities.
+This includes Room Service, Gratuities, speciality restaurants, corkage fees, Babysitting services, Soft Drinks and Bottled Water, speciality coffees, Sauna and Steam Room, and Onboard Activities.

-Extra-fee options are here to stay as this helps the cruise lines keep the headline price of the cruise low so whatever you say, nothing is likely to change.
+Extra-fee ‘additional cost’ options are here to stay, as they help the cruise lines keep the headline price of the cruise low.
+Whatever you say, nothing is likely to change.
+Choosing an all-inclusive cruise can normally avoid all the extra costs, but even some of these can charge for some extras.

 Joining your ship should be exciting for us all, but embarkation day can be stressful.
 Feeling anxious is normal, particularly after a long flight or transfer to the cruise terminal.
 You keep wondering if something will go wrong which keeps you on edge and when the port is crowded with long queues everywhere you do wonder sometimes if it is all worth it.
 Once onboard calm should return!